pinpox/nixos/README.md

 independently.

-Since the repository for the user configuration is also a flake, it is pulled in and deployed automatically with the system confgiration on NixOS systems.
+Since the repository for the user configuration is also a flake, it is pulled in and deployed automatically with the system configuration on NixOS systems.

 # Contributing?